Banburismus: Example

 This offset of seven shows just a single trigram in an overlap of 57 letters.

 Turing's method of accumulating a score of a number of decibans allows the calculation of which of these situations is most likely to represent messages in depth.
 As might be expected, the former is the winner with odds of 5:1 on, the latter is only 2:1 on.

 Turing calculated the scores for the number of single repeats in overlaps of so many letters, and the number of bigrams and trigrams.
 Tetragrams often represented German words in the plaintext and their scores were calculated according to the type of message (from traffic analysis), and even their position within the message.
 These were tabulated and the relevant values summed by Banburists in assessing pairs of messages to see which were likely to be in depth.

 Bletchley Park used the convention that the indicator plaintext of "VFX", being eight characters ahead of "VFG", or (in terms of just the third, differing, letter) that "X = G+8".

 Scritchmus

 Scritchmus was the part of the Banburismus procedure that could lead to the identification of the right-hand (fast) wheel.
 The Banburist might have evidence from various message-pairs (with only the third indicator letter differing) showing that "X = Q−2", "H = X−4" and "B = G+3".
-He would search the deciban sheets for all distances with odds of better than 1:1 (i.e. with scores ≥ +34).
+He or she would search the deciban sheets for all distances with odds of better than 1:1 (i.e. with scores ≥ +34).
 An attempt was then made to construct the 'end wheel alphabet' by forming 'chains' of end-wheel letters out of these repeats.

 They could then construct a "chain" as follows: